 Business Case for Using Different Methods or Designs for Decision Support Systems

 How Might Decision Support Subsystems Vary for Different Traffic Management Systems?

 Examples of Decision Support Subsystems Used by Traffic Management Systems and TMCs to Actively Manage Traffic

 What Research Is Needed to Advance Using Decision Support Subsystems for Traffic Management Systems and TMCs?

 Identify Topics to Pursue Possible NCHRP Research Problem Statements: Action Planning

 Michael Pack, University of Maryland, College Park

 Review Action Plan and Next Steps for Committees

-Jon Obenberger, Federal Highway Administration (FHWA); Leslie Jacobson, WSP; Gregory Krueger, HNTB Corporation; Sherif Ishak, University of Alabama, Huntsville; Peter Koonce, City of Portland, Oregon
+Jon Obenberger, Federal Highway Administration (FHWA); Les Jacobson, WSP; Gregory Krueger, HNTB Corporation; Sherif Ishak, Old Dominion University; Peter Koonce, City of Portland, Oregon